itzmeanjan/tinyjambu/README.md

 - N -bytes decrypted data | N >= 0 && len(cipher) == len(text)
 - Boolean flag denoting success of verification

 Here I'm maintaining one easy to use, zero-dependency ( excluding C++20 standard library ), header-only C++ library, which implements all three variants of TinyJambu.
+I've also written Python interface for underlying C++ implementation, which one might want to use in their Python programs.

 > During implementation, I followed [this](https://csrc.nist.gov/CSRC/media/Projects/lightweight-cryptography/documents/finalist-round/updated-spec-doc/tinyjambu-spec-final.pdf) specification of TinyJambu.